 The tournament contributes scholarships annually to deserving students.
 Between 1996 and 2018, a total of 249 scholarships have been awarded to students in Undergraduate, Postgraduate, Trade & Career programs.
 Some of the past recipients are now valuable contributors to the Montreal, Quebec and Canadian communities.

-Black Academic Scholarship Fund (BASF) exists to provide financial assistance to visible minority students who are in the process of acquiring an education in any area of study at an accredited institution and to provide career advice and counselling services.
+Black Academic Scholarship Fund (BASF) exists to provide financial assistance to students from the Black community who are in the process of acquiring an education in any area of study at an accredited institution and to provide career advice and counselling services.